 "As I show in my book, lectins promote weight gain, obesity, and diabetes by actively telling our fat stores to 'store fat for winter.'
 Long ago, lectin-rich foods helped us from starving during a long winter without food.
 Now we spend 365 days in endless summer, and winter never comes."

 Gluten-Free Isn't the Problem

 "I started looking at lectins as a transplant immunologist in heart transplantation.
 Simply put, I got really good at fooling the immune system into letting me transplant a pig heart into a baboon and having the baboon live for a month without attacking the pig heart.
 I learned that the immune system is always scanning for foreign proteins that could hurt us (think bacteria or viruses) and calling our defense forces to protect us.

 "Lectins are one such foreign protein that our immune system reacts to.
 So after the publication of my first book, Dr. Gundry's Diet Evolution, many patients with the autoimmune disease began arriving at my institute asking for help.
 Thankfully, many tests of immune system activation that we used in my lab had recently been made available for clinical use.
 And sure enough, I could tell from these blood tests whether someone reacted to lectins and when we removed lectins from their diet, their markers of inflammation and autoimmune disease disappeared.

-"Finally, and I see this constantly in my practice, gluten-free foods have far more lectins than the gluten-containing foods that they replace.
-I see so many patients who have gone gluten-free but don't fully improve until I take away their gluten-free foods as well."
+"Finally, and I see this constantly in my practice, gluten-free foods have far more lectins than the gluten-containing foods that they replace."

 White Bread and White Pasta Are Better for You Than Whole Grains